Aakriti94/Udemy-Courses/salesforce-101-introduction-to-salesforce/Notes.md

 <br> </br>
 **Salesforce capability matrix:**
 - Abstraction level: 0,1 and 2
-- Marketting cloud and prodot
+- Marketting cloud and pardot
 - Highlight all services you use
 - Highlight all services you have purchased but not used
 - Go to level 2 and highlight the same things